Vyral/base-template/_posts/2023-11-30-2024-forecast-how-today-s-housing-trends-shape-tomorrow-s-market.md

 ---
 {% include youtube.html %}

-{% include excerpt.html %}Have you ever wondered what the housing market is like these days?
+{% include excerpt.html %}

+Have you ever wondered what the housing market is like these days?
 It's a question that's been on many minds, and my recent encounters with it have led me to describe it simply as "weird."
 Let me share a compelling story and graph that highlights what's happening.

 ![](/uploads/us-new-home-sales-graph-2022-2023.jpg){: width="773" height="515"}